naoutix/AutoShoes/README.md

 # How to use ?
 Take the last release and charge the .ino file into you Arduino Uno and make all wire describe here

+# What i have doing ?
+Go to > PRESENTATION>presentation_Autoshoes.pdf to learn more about my work